 It’s very easy to make and apply an apple cider vinegar hair rinse but first of all, you need to make sure and use the right kind of ACV.

 Choose raw, organic, unfiltered, and unpasteurized kind of apple cider vinegar.
 Not the refined kind you find in most stores.
 Buy a good quality kind of apple cider vinegar that contains the “mother” of vinegar, which is the cloudy stuff that sinks to the bottom of the bottle.

 This “mother” contains the beneficial enzymes, bacteria, pectin and trace minerals that makes apple cider vinegar so good for you.
 It’s also a good idea to shake the bottle each time before using apple cider vinegar to distribute the healing elements.

 Bragg’s Apple Cider Vinegar is considered as the best brand and you can purchase it from your local health food store or from this page on Amazon.
 Alternatively, you can easily make your own natural ACV.

 2 tablespoons ACV

-In a spray bottle mix two tablespoons ACV with one cup water (use the same ratio if you prepare a larger quantity, something like 1/3 cup of ACV mixed with one liter of water).
+In a spray bottle mix two tablespoons apple cider vinegar with one cup water (use the same ratio if you prepare a larger quantity, something like 1/3 cup of ACV mixed with one liter of water).

-Some references use higher concentration of ACV because oily hair likes more ACV than dry hair.
+Some references use higher concentration of apple cider vinegar because oily hair likes more ACV than dry hair.
 Start from the lower dilution and experiment to find the dilution that works best for your hair type.

-After shampooing apply the ACV rinse, massaging into your hair and scalp.
+After shampooing apply the apple cider vinegar hair rinse, massaging into your hair and scalp.
 Leave for a couple of minutes.
 Then rinse your hair thoroughly.
 You don’t need to use a conditioner.

 Do this treatment once or twice a week.